 Growers agreed to lower the baseline price for raisins, and tensions began to ease.
 In April, a delegation of raisin-industry leaders took a lobbying trip to Washington, D.C.
-Many federal officials expressed surprise at the display of unity within the raisin industry, according to Overly, who now has more time and energy to focus on new-product development and marketing.
+Many federal officials expressed surprise at the display of unity and collaborative leadership within the raisin industry, according to Overly, who then had more time and energy to focus on new-product development and marketing.

-Here are three lessons from the raisin industry’s breakthrough:
+Here are three lessons about collaborative leadership from the raisin industry’s breakthrough:

 - Reframe the game.
 Rather than looking at negotiations with competitors as a scramble to grab scarce resources, try to reframe them as opportunities for parties to grow the value of the pie through collaborative moves so that everyone can claim more.